 - Networking with other supporters, community leaders, and business leaders passionate about taking action to make a difference in our community

-- Honor the recipient of our Peggy Hobbs Award and our Dress for Success Fashion Week winner
+- Honor the recipient of our Peggy Hobbs Award

 - An exciting Paddle Raiser Auction to fuel our important work to eliminate racism and empower women led by Mitch McKinney